Case study brief: Working in partnership with Shaw Trust Accessibility Services

 Having consulted Shaw Trust AS, we decided to work collaboratively in creating a product that corporate, public sector or third sector organisations would all benefit from and be able to take advantage of.
 This product development stage highlighted a number of critical features and incorporated Shaw Trust AS’ accessibility testing services and our web development support.

 HeX Productions initially got involved with the Shaw Trust Accessibility Services when the team of accessibility assessors were analysing a website that we had created.
 We were invited by the Shaw Trust AS to visit them to take a look and see what an inaccessible website looked at and how to develop accessibly.

 Having increased our knowledge of accessibility, we were determined that we wanted to offer accessible websites as a standard for all of our clients.
 Having a disability is not optional, so accessibility on a website should not be optional either.
 In the process of developing our knowledge and skill set, we kept in touch with the Shaw Trust AS and continued to recommend them for accessibility testing.
 Which is when we realised there was an opportunity.

 We both knew that many organisations were not aware of their current accessibility provisions and how they related to the Web Content Accessibility Guidelines that are set out by the World Wide Web Consortium.
-This was Shaw Trust AS’ product; they would test organisations’ website and then give them a report, and let them implement the changes, if they wanted an accessibility accreditation off of the Shaw Trust, they would have to undergo another test to ensure the changed had been made.
+This was Shaw Trust AS’ product; they would test organisations’ website and then give them a report, and let them implement the changes, if they wanted an accessibility accreditation off of the Shaw Trust, they would have to undergo another test to ensure the changes had been made.